Keio University

 The Act on the Elimination of Discrimination against Persons with Disabilities targets administrative organs and private business operators and prohibits "unfair discriminatory treatment compared to persons without disabilities on the basis of disability" (Article 7, Paragraph 1 and Article 8, Paragraph 1 of the Act).

-According to the basic policy shown by the Cabinet Office, unfair discriminatory treatment against persons with disabilities refers to infringing on the rights and interests of persons with disabilities without "justifiable grounds" by (1) refusing to provide goods, services, or various opportunities on the basis of disability, (2) limiting the location or time slot for provision, or (3) imposing conditions that are not imposed on persons without disabilities.
+According to the basic policy shown by the Cabinet Office, unfair discriminatory treatment of persons with disabilities here means violating the rights and interests of persons with disabilities without "justifiable grounds" by (1) refusing to provide goods, services, or various opportunities on the basis of disability, (2) limiting the place or time of provision, or (3) imposing conditions that are not imposed on persons without disabilities.

 The key point is "justifiable grounds."
-Even if a person with a disability is treated differently or refused service, it does not constitute unfair discriminatory treatment if there are "justifiable grounds" for that distinction or refusal.
-However, if the distinction or refusal occurs without "justifiable grounds," it is considered prohibited unfair discriminatory treatment.
+Even if you differentiate or refuse to provide services to a person with a disability, it will not be unfair discriminatory treatment if there are "justifiable grounds" for that differentiation or refusal.
+However, if you differentiate or refuse services without "justifiable grounds," it is considered unfair discriminatory treatment prohibited by law.

 So, when can it be said that there are "justifiable grounds"?
-According to the basic policy, "justifiable grounds" exist when the purpose is objectively legitimate and the distinction or refusal is unavoidable in light of that purpose.
-In other words, distinguishing persons with disabilities from those without or refusing service based on prejudice or assumptions is a violation of the law, but such treatment is permitted if anyone would agree that the distinction or refusal is unavoidable.
+According to the basic policy, "justifiable grounds" exist when the purpose is objectively legitimate and the differentiation or refusal is unavoidable in light of that purpose.
+In other words, it is a violation of the law to differentiate or refuse services based on prejudice or assumptions, but such treatment is permitted if anyone would agree that it is unavoidable.

-For example, regarding myself, as mentioned earlier, I was refused an apartment rental because "it would be dangerous if a fire broke out," and I was refused entry to a coffee shop with my wife and her guide dog because "guide dogs are not allowed."
+For example, in my case, as mentioned earlier, I was refused an apartment because "it's dangerous if a fire starts," and I was refused entry to a coffee shop with my wife who was with a guide dog because "guide dogs cannot enter."

-I believe the background for such distinctions and refusals is the awareness that "a visually impaired person might cause a fire if they use a gas range" or "it must be a hygiene problem if a guide dog enters a shop."
-However, in reality, there is no objective data showing that visually impaired people have a higher risk of causing fires than sighted people, and guide dogs are kept clean by their users' constant care—sometimes they are even more hygienic than some humans.
-Therefore, since there are no "justifiable grounds" for such distinctions or refusals, they constitute unfair discriminatory treatment against persons with disabilities.
-The Act on the Elimination of Discrimination against Persons with Disabilities stipulates that one must not distinguish persons with disabilities or refuse services based on such assumptions or prejudices.
+I believe the background to such differentiation and refusal is the awareness that "a visually impaired person might cause a fire if they use a gas range" or "it must be unhygienic if a guide dog enters a shop."
+However, in reality, there is no objective data showing that visually impaired people have a higher risk of causing fires than sighted people, and guide dogs are kept clean by users who pay constant attention, so in some cases, they are even more hygienic than an unkempt human.
+Therefore, since there are no "justifiable grounds" for such differentiation or refusal, it constitutes unfair discriminatory treatment of a person with a disability.
+The Act on the Elimination of Discrimination against Persons with Disabilities has thus established that one must not differentiate or refuse services based on assumptions or prejudice.

-However, when distinguishing or refusing persons with disabilities, there are cases where people do not realize that their actions are based on assumptions or prejudice.
-What becomes important is the dialogue between persons with disabilities and persons without disabilities.
-Persons with disabilities must make persistent efforts to communicate what they can and cannot do, while persons without disabilities may need to use dialogue to reconsider whether there are "barriers" within their own hearts.
+However, when differentiating or refusing a person with a disability, there are cases where one does not realize it is based on assumptions or prejudice.
+What becomes important is the dialogue between people with disabilities and people without disabilities.
+People with disabilities must make persistent efforts to communicate what they can and cannot do, while people without disabilities should perhaps think once more through dialogue whether there is a "barrier" in their own hearts.

 (4) Obligation to Provide Reasonable Accommodation

 As another pillar of measures to eliminate discrimination, the Act on the Elimination of Discrimination against Persons with Disabilities stipulates that administrative organs and private business operators should provide reasonable accommodation in response to requests from persons with disabilities (Article 7, Paragraph 2 and Article 8, Paragraph 2 of the Act).
-Reasonable accommodation here refers to assistance, improvement of facilities, provision of auxiliary means, and changes to rules carried out to ensure substantive equality for persons with disabilities, provided that such provision does not impose an undue burden.
+Reasonable accommodation here refers to assistance, improvement of facilities, provision of auxiliary means, changes to rules, etc., performed to ensure substantial equality for persons with disabilities, provided that such provision does not impose an undue burden.
 For example, the Cabinet Office's basic policy lists the following as examples of reasonable accommodation:

-1. Consideration for the physical environment, such as providing portable ramps over steps for wheelchair users or picking up and handing over products displayed in high places.
+1. Consideration for the physical environment, such as providing a portable slope over a step for wheelchair users or picking up and handing over products displayed in high places.

 2. Consideration for communication, such as using written communication, reading aloud, sign language, or explaining using easy-to-understand expressions.